rcl-ssl/docs/installations/iis.md

 - Step 16 : Close the MMC console.
 It is not necessary to save any changes that you have made to the MMC console.

-The SSL Certificate, Private Key and any Intermediate Certificates should now be imported into your hosting machine in the "Personal" certificates store.
+The SSL Certificate, Private Key and any Intermediate Certificates should now be imported into your Windows hosting machine in the "Personal" certificates store.
 You must now follow the instructions below to bind your SSL Certificate to your website.

 # How To Bind A SSL Certificate In IIS